byishimo1234-glitch/alu-higher_level_programming/python-if_else_loops_functions/README.md

-File that Write a function that checks for lowercase character.
+File that Write a function that prints a string in uppercase followed by a new line.